Food Preservation Methods – 11 Ways to Preserve Food at Home

 2. Drying/Dehydrating

 Food drying is one of the oldest home food preservation methods.
-Food can be dried using:
+Drying food removes moisture, which microorganisms need to survive.
+Without water, microbial growth slows to a crawl.

 • Commercial dehydrators, such as the Excalibur or American Harvest Dehydrator